 “The visual echoes the ad copy, which might say something like “Never Worry About Losing Your Files Again.”

 Pro tip: Meta Pixel reports track how many people watched your whole video ad and the average time they spent watching.
-Analyze the watch time, to make new videos the right length to get more results.
+Analyze the watch time, then make new videos the right length to get more results.

-Zudaim also advises that you experiment with different types of content, ad formats, and ad targeting options.
+And be sure to experiment with different types of content, ad formats, and ad targeting options.

-“For example, we’ll leverage influencer marketing for three months,” explains Zudaim.
+“We’ll leverage influencer marketing for three months,” explains Zudaim.
 “Then, for the next three, we’ll prioritize paid ad campaigns.
 This keeps our social media presence and messaging fresh and relevant for our customers.”

 Clayton echoes this sentiment.
 “You don’t just launch a campaign and walk away, expecting results to roll in.
 You have to monitor those metrics.
 Make adjustments based on what the data is telling you.”